TOSIT-IO/TDP/onboarding/README.md

-# Tosit Data Platform
+# Trunk Data Platform

-## Tosit Data Platform - Onboarding
+## Trunk Data Platform - Onboarding

 We welcome everyone!\
 You can participate in many ways to TDP, depending on your needs/skills/hardware.